+Objective 1: Use test aerosol particles in test chambers, to develop traceable methods for the calibration of optical and aerodynamic particle size spectrometers to determine mass and number concentration, as well as size distribution.
+In addition to characterise aerosol bipolar charge conditioners in MPSS and based on this the pre-normative definition of their performance criteria.
 Knowing the particle charge distribution as generated by charge conditioners in MPSS is crucial for the accuracy of aerosol size spectroscopy.
 The knowledge about aerosol charging properties and long-term performance of new non-radioactive bipolar charge conditioners is not sufficient and therefore these devices need to be further investigated.
-This project was addressing these two issues.
+This project has been addressing these two issues.
 The activities were directly related to the development of the working draft standard WD19996 "Charge conditioning of aerosol particles for particle characterization and the generation of calibration and test aerosols" into an ISO standard within ISO TC24/SC4 Working Group 12 (WG12).
-This project specifically aimed at the development, for the first time, of a robust procedure for testing the aerosol charging performance of soft X-ray charger conditioners (SXR CC).
-The work was beyond the current state-of-the art in particular because (i) experimental designs was used by the project which haven't ever been investigated before, (ii) the tests covered almost 1 year of operation, and (iii) competing manufacturers are jointly working with the project in an effort to finally provide public information on key performance features of X-ray-chargers in form of an international standard.
-Industrial stakeholders provided 4 commercially available SXR CC to the project.
-The SXR CC were subjected to two rounds of a long-term performance test, from November 2021 to July 2022 (4300 operating hours), and from March to August 2023 (3200 operating hours), such comprehensive long-term tests over several months wasn't conducted before.
+This project specifically aims at the development, for the first time, of a robust procedure for testing the aerosol charging performance of soft X-ray charger conditioners (SXR CC).
+The work has been beyond the current state-of-the art in particular because (i) experimental designs have been used by the project which haven't ever been investigated before, (ii) the tests covered almost one vear of operation, and (iii) competing manufacturers are jointly working with the project in an effort to finally provide public information on key performance features of X-ray-chargers in form of an international standard.
+Industrial stakeholders have provided 4 commercially available SXR CC to the project.
+The SXR CC were subjected to two rounds of a long-term performance test, from November 2021 to July 2022 (4300 operating hours), and from March to August 2023 (3200 operating hours), such comprehensive long-term tests over several months have not been conducted before.
 Before the first round and between the two rounds, the SXR CC were subjected to comparative performance experiments according to ISO 19996.